SMath0510/Placement-Preparation/README.md

 - **Linux and Its Working** (Book)
 (Main focus of this book could be to get familiarized with different linux commands and implementation of various linux based methods (file directory management, user permissions, kernel implementation, etc.))

+Learn as much as you can, but make sure that you definitely cover the following:
+- Virtual memory vs physical memory, paging, why it exists
+- Semaphores, locks and various locked data structures, and examples of race conditions
+- INodes and how file systems work
+- Calculations based on virtual memory (e.g. how many pages can this multi-level page table address?)
+- Calculations based on `fork()` and number of handles being created

 ### Computer Architecture
 - [**IITB Playlist**](https://www.youtube.com/playlist?list=PLw6vmiIQrilTWa5twNV8opVJ3ge_kEfsM)
 (This is a concise playlist for revising complete comp arch.)

+Learn as much as you can, but make sure that you definitely cover the following:
+- Caches, levels of caches, how are each of these used?
+- Cache synchronization, why is it hard?
+When can writing parallelized code be slower?
+- TLB
+- Pipelining, what causes pipeline stall, when would you want to intentionally stall?
+- Superscalar processors and out-of-order execution, memory barriers and `std::atomic` in C++

 ---